 The Stock Connector add-in lets you link stocks to cells in the spreadsheet and updates them in real time.
 You can get the add-in free from the Excel Stock Connector Office Store page.
 Or download this template Excel file that already has the add-in set up with some sample stocks.

 The add-in works in Microsoft Excel 2013, Excel 2016 for Mac and PC, Excel Online, and Excel for iPad.
 It allows you to choose the location where it inserts the price or the daily change.
 Then those values are updated automatically throughout the trading day at an interval you specify, as quickly as once every 5 seconds.
 Real-time data is available for contributors.
 The add-in is intended for creating a variety of portfolio-tracking spreadsheets or more complex stock-management tools in Excel.
 Any holdings supported by the Yahoo Finance Quotes API are supported by this add-in, including stocks, bonds, FOREX currency exchange rates, market indexes, ETFs, and mutual funds.

-Since the user base is still small (around 25,000 monthly user sessions as of February), I only get 5 to 10 requests/bugs/feedback messages per week, so each time you contact me it helps me improve the add-in.
+The user base is growing (around 40,000 monthly user sessions as of May 2017), but I still only get 20 to 30 requests/bugs/feedback messages per week, so each time you contact me it helps me improve the add-in.
 So go ahead and tell me about any problems or suggestions from the Stock Connector Uservoice page.